 Experiment Set–up

 The effect of sediment contact on the rate of leaf decomposition was tested in microcosms made from 250 ml (13 cm tall X 5 cm diameter) wide–mouth glass jars.
 We added known amounts of sediments and water to the jars from Lancer Park Pond (37.3062 N, -78.4043 W), a 0.1 ha eutrophic, constructed pond with a 1.5 m maximum depth.
 The sediments were collected from the pond on January 29, 2016 with an Ekman dredge at 2 different locations approximately 20 m from the shore.
 The collected sediments were homogenized and passed through a 250 μm mesh net to remove macroinvertebrates and coarse particulate matter.
 We added 100 ml of the homogenized sediment slurry to each jar and then filled the remaining volume of the jar with water collected from the surface of the pond.
 We did not measure the pond water nutrient concentrations at the time of collection but summertime DIN and DIP concentrations are below 0.1 and 0.01 mg L-1 (K. Fortino, unpublished data).
 We determined the organic matter content and ash-free-dry-mass (AFDM) of the sediments with 3, 10 ml samples of this sediment and water mixture.
-The samples were dried at 50o for 48 h and then ashed at 550o for 5 h to determine loss on ignition (LOI).
+The samples were dried at 50o C for 48 h and then ashed at 550o C for 5 h to determine loss on ignition (LOI).

-To establish a natural sediment and water column environment we allowed the sediments to settle in the dark at room temperature over a 15 day period.
+To establish a natural sediment and water column environment we allowed the sediments to settle in the dark at room temperature over a 15-day period.
 During this time the overlying water was replaced twice by siphoning out the existing water and gently adding new water, taking care not to disturb the sediments.
-We replace the overlying water on February 2, 2016 and February 5, 2016 with water that had been collected from the pond on January 29, 2016 and February 4, 2016, respectively.
+We replaced the overlying water on February 2, 2016 and February 5, 2016 with water that had been collected from the pond on January 29, 2016 and February 4, 2016, respectively.
 All pond water that was used for these replacements and to replace evaporative losses during the incubation was stored in the dark at 4o C.

-To prepare the leaf litter for the mesocosms, we soaked 35 air dried senescent tulip poplar (Liriodendron tulipifera) leaves (collected in the fall of 2013) in 10 L of deionized water for 5 days to remove any immediately soluble organic matter.
+To prepare the leaf litter for the microcosms, we soaked 35 air dried senescent tulip poplar (Liriodendron tulipifera) leaves (collected in the fall of 2013) in 10 L of deionized water for 5 days to remove any immediately soluble organic matter.
 We then cut 13.5 mm diameter leaf discs from the leaves with a # 7 cork borer.
 These leaf discs were then soaked in deionized water for 2 days at 4o C to insure they would sink when added to the microcosms.

 On February 12, 2016 we added 10 randomly chosen leaf discs to each microcosm.
 These leaf discs sunk to the bottom of microcosm and were in contact with the sediments for the duration of the incubation.
 Another 10 randomly chosen leaf discs were added to each microcosm on top of a 2.0 cm X 3.5 cm shelf made out of 0.5 cm mesh steel hardware cloth.
 These shelves were held 4 cm off of the sediment surface by 2 extensions of the hardware cloth shelf that were bent downward to form legs.
 An additional 9 replicates of 10 leaf discs were randomly selected and each dried at 50o C for 48 h and then ashed at 550o C for 5 h to determine the initial leaf organic matter content via loss on ignition.